frederic-perez/AmE-dictionary/data/dictionary.md

 __galore__ _adv_
 __galoshes__ _n_
 __galvanize__ _v_ :seven: (galvanized) To startle into sudden activity; stimulate.
-__gambit__ _n_ :three: A maneuver, stratagem, or ploy, especially one used at an initial stage. _Syn_ tactic, move, policy, scheme, strategy, trick, device, ploy
+__gambit__ _n_ :four: A maneuver, stratagem, or ploy, especially one used at an initial stage. _Syn_ tactic, move, policy, scheme, strategy, trick, device, manoeuvre, ploy, stratagem _They said the plan was no more than a clever political gambit._
 __Game of the Goose__ (Goose game) :es: el juego de la oca
 __game plan__ _n_ :six::hammer: _My game plan is "failure is not an option."_
 __game__ (hunting)